+VLFBERHT+ | Robotics

 Multi-Robot Cascade

 In coordinated fleets, one robot's misperception propagates to every downstream unit before operators can intervene.
-Without cryptographically signed trust certificates and per-robot Cascade Risk Scores (Patent Q11), a single degraded unit corrupts fleet-wide state.
-Trust decays exponentially: T(t) = T₀ × e^(-γ × Δt).
+Without trust verification and risk scoring between robots, a single degraded unit corrupts fleet-wide state.

 Risk 04